davidnwright/reading-notes/README.md

 # reading-notes
-A repository for all the notes I make about my reading...
+A repository for all the notes I make about my reading... in the wiki for this repo